ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/WorkloadManagement/Services/index.rst

-Systems / WorkloadManagement / <SETUP> / Services - Sub-subsection
+Systems / WorkloadManagement / <INSTANCE> / Services - Sub-subsection
 ==================================================================

 All the services have common options to be configured for each one.
 Those options are